At the end of the week, the market, as measured by the AWEX Eastern Market Indicator, dropped 10 cents a kilogram.

 Last week saw the wool market in Australia shrug off concerns over the coronavirus and get down to business working on refilling the pipeline.

 Australian Wool Innovation says the growth of online selling of clothes is an opportunity for Merino wool.

-The wool market staged a dramatic tunaround today with the benchmark Eastern Market Indicator jumping 130 cents a kg.
+The wool market has ended the week on a positive note with the Eastern Market Indicator rising another 21 cents a kilogram clean.

 Although exclusion fences are gradually weaving a patchwork across Queensland's central west, AgForce's newest wild dog coordinator says he has plenty of work to keep him busy.

 Some of wool's brightest young talents will meet in South Australia next week for an intensive leadership program.